Which of the following statements is true regarding the presence ... | Channels for Pearson+

 Multiple Choice

-Which of the following statements is true regarding the presence of a nucleus in prokaryotic cells?
+Which of the following statements is true regarding the presence of cell walls in animal cells?

 A